-DCG: But consulting it was….
-Tell us what you do at DCG.
+DCG: Tell us about your role at DCG.

-DCG: Besides cheering on UVA, what else do you do in your spare time?
+DCG: Now for the fun stuff!
+What do you do in your spare time?

 Ashley: Well Horatio (my dog) takes up a lot of free time, so you can usually find us at dog parks on the weekends.
 I’m also always reading three to four books at a time.
 I recently finished The Charisma Myth which I highly recommend, especially for those in consulting.